 What is the difference between mono mono twins and identical twins?

-Identical twins are sometimes referred to as mo/di twins who share one placenta, but only a membrane separates the two babies.
-Whereas mono mono twins have zero separation…they share EVERYTHING in the womb, the same placenta, and the same amniotic sac.
+Identical twins, sometimes called mo/di twins, share one placenta, with a membrane separating the two babies.
+In comparison, mono mono twins have ZERO separation.
+They share EVERYTHING in the womb, the same placenta, and the same amniotic sac.

-You may also hear the term di/di twins, also known as fraternal twins, who each have their own placenta and own amniotic sac.
+You may also hear the term di/di twins, or fraternal twins, each with their own placenta and amniotic sac.

 What is considered a high-risk pregnancy?